latticexyz/mud/.changeset/famous-doors-listen.md

 "@latticexyz/cli": patch
 ---

-The `verify` cli command will be able to verify systems with library link references
+The `verify` command should now be able to correctly verify systems using public libraries.